Rayma22/spanish-enhanced-rag/README.md

 - Add support for multi-hop retrieval and conversational query memory.
 - Extend metadata storage for better traceability and auditing.
 - Optimize for GPU-based deployments and scalable inference.

+9. Alternative Models Considered
+Several models were evaluated during development, but not adopted due to limitations related to hallucination, inference speed, or deployment constraints.
+Our goal was to strike a practical balance between generation quality, semantic relevance, and runtime efficiency.

+LaBSE: Produced strong multilingual embeddings, but inference was significantly slower, and it underperformed on short-form queries during testing.

+LLaMA2-7B: Delivered high-quality completions but required GPU resources we couldn’t support in our local or Docker-based setup.
+It also exhibited factual drift in longer responses.

+Mistral-7B-Instruct: Promising for accurate answers, but prone to hallucination in Spanish when retrieval context was limited.
+Integration via TGI was also less stable at the time.

+Ultimately, we selected Qwen2.5-0.5B-Instruct and multilingual-e5-small for their stable performance, reasonable accuracy, and low latency, especially in CPU-constrained environments.